airslice/reearth-plugin-toolbox/README.md

 This is a reearth plugin project, structure refrenced from https://github.com/eukarya-inc/reearth-plateauview.

+## Install

+- Download the zip file at https://github.com/airslice/reearth-plugin-toolbox/tree/main/package
+- Install it in your Re:earth project.

 ## Toolbox - Starter

 - Just a simple starter to show some UI elements.